run-ai/docs/docs/Researcher/user-interface/workspaces/overview.md

 Workspace is a simplified tool for researchers to conduct experiments, build AI models, access standard MLOps tools, and collaborate with their peers.

 Run:ai workspaces abstract complex concepts related to running containerized workloads in a Kubernetes environment.
-Aspects, such as networking, storage, and secrets, are built from predefined abstracted setups, that ease and streamline the researcher's AI model development.
+Aspects such as networking, storage, and secrets, are built from predefined abstracted setups, that ease and streamline the researcher's AI model development.

 <!-- A workspace is a work environment with a specific setup.
 This setup is set to facilitate the research needs and yet to ensure infrastructure owners keep control and efficiency when supporting the various needs. -->

-A workspace consists of all the setup and configuration needed for the research, Including container images, data sets, resource requests, as well as all required tools for the research, in a single place.
+A workspace consists of all the setup and configuration needed for the research, including container images, data sets, resource requests, as well as all required tools for the research, in a single place.
 This setup is set to facilitate the research needs and yet to ensure infrastructure owners keep control and efficiency when supporting the various needs.

 A workspace is associated with a specific Run:ai project (internally: a Kubernetes namespace).
 A researcher can create multiple workspaces under a specific project.